 It’s that time of year again!
-Does your heart soar, or does it sink, when you get the letter reminding you that it’s World Book Day and your child needs to go to school / preschool dressed as their favourite literary character?
+Does your heart soar, or does it sink, when you get the letter reminding you that it’s World Book Day coming up and your child needs to go to school / preschool dressed as their favourite literary character?

-I think dressing your children up for fancy dress events like World Book Day (this year March 2nd) is a bit like Marmite – you either hate it or love it – and I’m definitely in the “Hate It” camp.
+I think dressing your children up for fancy dress events like World Book Day (this year Thursday 7th March) is a bit like Marmite – you either hate it or love it – and I’m definitely in the “Hate It” camp.
 If I was left to my own devices* I’d send the kids to school in their school uniforms, telling them to claim they are Mr Forgetful.

-As the first book in the Flying Fergus series was released last year a week before World Book Day, there has now been a year to sow the seeds in my 8 year old’s head that he REALLY wants to go to school in his cycling kit.
+All I had to do was sow the seeds in my 8 year old’s head that he REALLY loves to go to school in his cycling kit.
 If you ask him who he’s going as on World Book Day, he immediately says “Flying Fergus” – result!!!!

 For those of you not familiar with the Flying Fergus series it follows the story of Fergus Hamilton whose life changes the day he gets a magical bicycle for his 8th birthday.
 The action takes place in Scotland, where Fergus is part of the Hercules’ Hopefuls cycling team, and the magical land of Nevermore, where Fergus is on a quest to find his missing father.

-The books are well written (as Sir Chris has been assisted by award winning writer Joanna Nadin) and aimed at the 5 – 9 age range.
+The books are quite well written (as Sir Chris has been assisted by award winning writer Joanna Nadin) and aimed at the 5 – 9 age range.
 The illustrations are by Clare Elsom.